sailshq/waterline-sql-builder/docs/syntax.md

 This will document the declaritive query syntax used in the Waterline Query Builder notation.
 Through this syntax you should be able to compose complex queries that can run on both a SQL data store or a NoSQL data store.
 The language is completely database independent.
+This acts as an interchange format that can be processed by an adapter and interpreted to be run on that particular database.
+It is highly influenced by a relational sequel language but should be normalized enough to be converted into NoSql queries as well.

-However for familiarity the generated SQL query is shown next to each example.
+For familiarity the generated SQL query is shown next to each example using the PostgreSQL dialect.
+The equivelent MongoDB query is also shown.

 ## Query Building